 - Morrow Point Reservoir Map

 - Statistics / Weather / Helpful Links

 Looking for Morrow Point Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Only something truly breathtaking and extraordinary would make it worth carrying a kayak down 232 steps.
 The steep, rocky cliffs meeting the clear blue water of Morrow Point Reservoir is an experience that exceeds normal expectations, making it well worth the journey.

 An impoundment of the Gunnison River, Morrow Point Reservoir was created with the construction of the Morrow Point Dam in 1968.
 Together with its larger and more accessible sister, Blue Mesa Reservoir, and downstream, Crystal Reservoir, the three make up the Wayne N. Aspinall Storage Unit.
 Although the Unit was primarily created for water storage, Morrow Point Dam’s main purpose is to generate hydroelectric power.
 Morrow Point and its sister reservoirs are under the control of the Department of the Interior, Bureau of Reclamation.

 In 1965, the Curecanti National Recreation Area was created to manage the land around the Aspinall Unit.
 Named for the Ute chief Curicata, the recreation area offers ample opportunities to explore the wildlife and history of western Colorado.
 There are hiking trails for visitors of all skill levels and horseback riding in specified areas.
 For the truly adventurous, there is good rock climbing on the steep rocky cliffs and ice climbing in the winter.
 Guides and outfitters are available about twelve miles upstream near Blue Mesa Reservoir.